c-buisson/chef-server/README.md

 # chef-server

-chef-server will run Chef Server 12 in an Ubuntu Trusty 14.04 LTS container.<br>
+chef-server will run Chef Server 12 in an Ubuntu Trusty 14.04 LTS container.
 Image Size: 1.124 GB

 This is a fork of: [base/chef-server](https://registry.hub.docker.com/u/base/chef-server/).